DELTA - Kyoto

 The founders

-DELTA is the latest project born from the union between Lucille Reyboz and Yusuke Nakanishi.
+DELTA is the latest fruit of the union between Lucille Reyboz and Yusuke Nakanishi.

-Born in Lyon, Lucille Reyboz is a French photographer with multicultural inspirations.
-She began her photographic career in Africa, where she spent most of her childhood and met the singer Salif Keita, who led her to create numerous album covers for the Blue Note and Verve labels.
-From there, she discovered Japan in 1999, invited by Ryuichi Sakamoto to collaborate on his opera “Life”.
-A portrait photographer, she developed her practice and quickly exhibited her work around the world, notably in Visa pour l'image (2001), Phillips de Pury in New York (2007), and CHANEL NEXUS HALL, Tokyo (2011).
-Seduced by Japan, she decided to settle there in 2007, first in Tokyo, then in Kyoto, in the aftermath of the 2011 Fukushima disaster.
-She co-founded KYOTOGRAPHIE there with Yusuke Nakanishi in 2013.
+Born in Lyon, Lucille Reyboz is a French photographer of multicultural inspiration.
+She began her photographic career in Africa, where she spent most of her childhood, and where she met singer Salif Keita, who led her to produce numerous album covers for the Blue Note and Verve labels.
+From there, she discovered Japan in 1999, invited by Ryuichi Sakamoto to collaborate on his opera "Life".
+A portrait photographer, she quickly developed her practice and exhibited her work worldwide, notably in Visa pour l'image (2001), Phillips de Pury in New York (2007) and CHANEL NEXUS HALL, Tokyo (2011).
+Seduced by Japan, she decided to settle there in 2007, first in Tokyo, then in Kyoto from 2011 in the wake of the Fukushima disaster.
+She co-founded KYOTOGRAPHIE with Yusuke Nakanishi in 2013.

-Born in Kyushu, the southernmost island of Japan, Yusuke Nakanishi is a lighting designer and director of photography who travels the world to nurture his practice.
-He has worked as a lighting designer for feature films, concerts, fashion shows, and interior designs.
-He also created the series of Eatable Lights objects and exhibited his works at the Hara Museum, the School Gallery Paris and Nuit Blanche Kyoto.
+Born in Kyushu, Japan's southernmost island, Yusuke Nakanishi is a lighting designer and director of photography who travels the world to nurture his practice.
+He has worked as a lighting designer for feature films, concerts, fashion shows and interior design.
+He has also created the Eatable Lights series of objects and exhibited his work at the Hara Museum, School Gallery Paris and Nuit Blanche Kyoto.

 Lucille Reyboz et Yusuke Nakanishi, fondateurs de KYOTOGRAPHIE et DELTA

-Located above the gallery space and the coffee corner, DELTA STAY is a guest room that allows you to extend the KYOTOGRAPHIE experience and immerse yourself in the world of photography.
-Designed with quality materials and decorated with care, to the point where a selection of Japanese photographs is renewed each season.
+Located above the gallery and café area, DELTA STAY is a guest room that extends the KYOTOGRAPHIE experience, immersing you in the world of photography.
+Designed with quality materials and decorated with care, a selection of Japanese photographs is even renewed each season.

-By combining photography, local life, design, and contemporary Japanese crafts, DELTA STAY becomes a peaceful haven in the heart of a lively shopping district, close to many places of interest in Kyoto: the Kamogawa River, the Imperial Palace, and the Shimogamo Shrine.
+By combining photography, local life and contemporary Japanese design and craftsmanship, DELTA STAY becomes a peaceful haven in the heart of a lively shopping district, just a stone's throw from many of Kyoto's landmarks: the Kamogawa River, the Imperial Palace and Shimogamo Shrine.

-In the area are also a wide variety of shops and excellent restaurants that offer local dishes and specialties of Kyoto.
-Thanks to the accommodation's small kitchen, it is also possible to prepare meals using fresh local produce.
+The area also boasts a wide variety of stores and excellent restaurants serving local dishes and Kyoto specialties.
+Thanks to the accommodation's small kitchen, you can also prepare your own dishes using fresh local produce.

-DELTA Café-Gallery, which is located just below, can also provide room service during opening hours.
+DELTA Café-Gallery, located just below, can also provide room service during opening hours.

-DELTA STAY is equipped with a bedroom with twin beds or a double bed, a bathroom with a shower and bathtub mixing a traditional and modern style, as well as a small kitchen.
-Located in the heart of the Demachi Masugata shōtengai (shopping arcade), DELTA STAY offers stunning views of the surrounding neighborhood.
+DELTA STAY is equipped with a twin or double bedroom, a bathroom with shower and bath blending traditional and modern styles, and a small kitchen.
+Located in the heart of the shōtengai (shopping mall) Demachi Masugata, DELTA STAY offers a breathtaking view of the surrounding neighborhood.

 Salle de bains du Delta Stay